-2015-16 2015-16 2016-17 2017-18

-Main Estimates Planned Spending Planned Spending Planned Spending
+2016-17 Main Estimates 2018-19 Planned Spending 7,902,601 7,902,601 7,902,601 7,902,601

-7,994,262 7,994,262 7,987,662 7,987,662

-Expected Results Performance Indicators Targets Date to Be Achieved % of judges satisfied with services provided 90% of judges are satisfied with services provided March 2018
+Expected Results Performance Indicators Targets Date to Be Achieved Federally appointed judges have access to timely and high-quality services.
+90% of judges are satisfied with services provided March 2018

 An ongoing priority for FJA is to continue to provide a high level of service to clients in its delivery of core services such as payment of judges' salaries, allowances and annuities.
-The Client Satisfaction Survey of judges to be carried out in 2015 will provide valuable feedback on the opinions of judges regarding services provided by FJA.
-The survey will also collect client satisfaction information on each FJA sub-program.